 Those and many more symptomatic factors can affect diagnosis.
 They are also a key aspect in safely treating patients with the range of skin colour we see.

-Skin conditions can appear quite different in darker skinned patients, a factor in misdiagnosis, or late detection.
-Dermatology for pigmented skin requires a unique approach.
+The same skin conditions can bring different visual symptoms in darker skinned patients.
+A factor in misdiagnosis, or late detection, dermatology for pigmented skin requires a unique approach.

 Understanding The Difference

 At the foot of this page, are links to detailed pages on treatment for conditions such as acne, melasma and skin cancer.
 Distinct skin colours require varied care, although none of us are exempt from common issues.